 VAT payable is included as an expense only to the extent that it is not recoverable from Her Majesty's Revenue and Customs.
 VAT receivable is excluded from income.
 There are charges to the CIES for capital to record the true cost of holding fixed assets during the year as follows:

-- · Depreciation of Non-Current Assets. - Revaluation and Impairment losses on assets used where there are no accumulated gains in the Revaluation Reserve against which the losses can be written off. - Revaluation Gains reversing previous losses charged to the CIES. - · Amortisation of Intangible Assets.
+- Depreciation of Non-Current Assets. - Revaluation and Impairment losses on assets used where there are no accumulated gains in the Revaluation Reserve against which the losses can be written off. - Revaluation Gains reversing previous losses charged to the CIES. - Amortisation of Intangible Assets.

-The Group is not required to raise council tax to fund depreciation, revaluation and impairment losses amortisations. or However, it is required to make an annual contribution, from revenue towards the reduction in its overall borrowing requirement in accordance with statutory guidance, the Minimum Revenue Provision (MRP).
-The MRP is chargeable to the council tax payer and is the way that purchasing capital assets is made - approximately over the useful life additional the asset. voluntary contributions may also be made where considered appropriate and affordable.
+The Group is not required to raise council tax to fund depreciation, revaluation and impairment losses or amortisations.
+However, it is required to make an annual contribution, from revenue towards the reduction in its overall borrowing requirement in accordance with statutory guidance, the Minimum Revenue Provision (MRP).
+The MRP is chargeable to the council tax payer and is the way that purchasing capital assets is made - approximately over the useful life of the asset.
 Whilst all the expenditure is paid for by the Commissioner including employee pay, the recognition in the accounts is based on economic benefit of resources consumed.